anibaldeboni/rapper/README.md

 ## Installing

 We provide pre-compiled binaries for Linux and MacOS (amd64 and arm64).
 The latest release could be found [here](https://github.com/anibaldeboni/rapper/releases/latest)
-After downloading the apropriate binary to your system and architecture follow the commands:
+After downloading the suitable binary to your system and architecture follow the commands:

 ```
 chmod +x rapper-linux-amd64
 mv ./rapper-linux-amd64 ~/.local/bin/rapper
 ```

-The instructions above move the binary to `~./local/bin` if you have another folder mapped in `$PATH` move the app to the proper location.
+The instructions above move the binary to `~./local/bin` with the name `rapper` if you have another folder mapped in `$PATH` move the app to the pertinent location.

 ## Configuration